christopher-besch/homepage/src/articles/16_open_source/open_source.md

 Then you can just take a look at the source code and see exactly what happens to your data.
 Nothing is hidden from you, because Open-Source means **Insight**.

-Or, if there's a button (maybe the "Insert Comment" button) you're specifically interested in, you can look at the source code that belongs to that button.
+Or, if there's a button in the user interface you're specifically interested in, you can look at the source code that belongs to that button.
 You can figure out exactly what that button does and how.
 Perhaps you have some very specific use-case.
-Maybe you're color blind and want to change the color of the comments.
+Maybe you're color blind and want to change the color of the button.
 Then you can implement that change yourself, because Open-Source means **Modifiability**.

 Let's come back to what happens when you `Ctrl+S` your document.